isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-introduction/c-psdk-ios-3.0-overview/c-psdk-ios-3.0-overview.md

 snippet: y
 ---

-# Overview{#overview}
+# Overview {#overview}

 The Adobe Primetime Software Development Kit (TVSDK) is a toolkit that allows you to add advanced video playback functionality to your applications.

-* For a list of the features that are supported by TVSDK, see  overview-of-the-player .
+* For a list of the features that are supported by TVSDK, see [Primetime Player TVSDK features](../../c-psdk-ios-3.0-introduction/c-psdk-ios-3.0-overview/c-psdk-ios-3.0-overview-of-the-player.md).
-* For specific hardware and software requirements for using TVSDK, see  requirements .
+* For specific hardware and software requirements for using TVSDK, see [Requirements]((../../c-psdk-ios-3.0-introduction/c-psdk-ios-3.0-requirements.md)).

-<a id="section_C1244804FC864A0D9D0BB20431D2DEBE"></a>

 This guide provides information about how to develop video player applications by using TVSDK for iOS, which is implemented in Objective-C.